Influenza Vaccine Live Intranasal (Monograph)

 Individuals of any age with asthma and children <5 years of age with history of recurrent wheezing may be at increased risk of wheezing after receiving influenza vaccine live intranasal.1

-Manufacturer states that influenza vaccine live intranasal has not been studied in individuals with severe asthma or active wheezing.1
+Influenza vaccine live intranasal has not been studied in individuals with severe asthma or active wheezing.1

-ACIP states do not use influenza vaccine live intranasal in children 2 through 4 years of age diagnosed with asthma and use with caution in individuals ≥5 years of age diagnosed with asthma.100 ACIP also states do not use in children 2 through 4 years of age if the parent or caregiver states that a health-care provider told them during the preceding 12 months that the child had wheezing or asthma or if the child’s medical record indicates a wheezing episode occurred during the preceding 12 months.100
+ACIP states to not use influenza vaccine live intranasal in children 2 through 4 years of age diagnosed with asthma and use with caution in individuals ≥5 years of age diagnosed with asthma.100 ACIP also states do not use in children 2 through 4 years of age if the parent or caregiver states that a health-care provider told them during the preceding 12 months that the child had wheezing or asthma or if the child’s medical record indicates a wheezing episode occurred during the preceding 12 months.100

-AAP states do not use influenza vaccine live intranasal in children diagnosed with asthma.112 AAP also states do not use in children 2 through 4 years of age with a history of recurrent wheezing or a medically attended wheezing episode during the previous 12 months because of potential for increased wheezing after receipt of the vaccine.112 When considering use in children 24 through 59 months of age, AAP recommends asking the parent or caregiver if the child had any wheezing during the previous 12 months; if there is such a history, use age-appropriate parenteral influenza virus vaccine inactivated (not influenza vaccine live intranasal) in such children.112
+AAP states to not use influenza vaccine live intranasal in children diagnosed with asthma.112 AAP also states do not use in children 2 through 4 years of age with a history of recurrent wheezing or a medically attended wheezing episode during the previous 12 months because of potential for increased wheezing after receipt of the vaccine.112 When considering use in children 24 through 59 months of age, AAP recommends asking the parent or caregiver if the child had any wheezing during the previous 12 months; if there is such a history, use age-appropriate parenteral influenza virus vaccine inactivated (not influenza vaccine live intranasal) in such children.112

 Guillain-Barré Syndrome (GBS)

-The 1976 swine influenza vaccine was associated with increased frequency of GBS.1 Evidence for causal relationship between other influenza vaccines and GBS inconclusive;1 if an excess risk exists, it probably is slightly more than 1 additional case of GBS per 1 million vaccinees.1
+The 1976 swine influenza vaccine was associated with increased frequency of GBS.1 Evidence for causal relationship between other influenza vaccines and GBS inconclusive; if an excess risk exists, it probably is slightly more than 1 additional case of GBS per 1 million vaccinees.1

 Individuals with Altered Immunocompetence